emontzkajnl/livability/wp-content/plugins/wpdatatables/readme.txt

 ### 4. E-commerce Sites

 -   Use Case: Showcase product comparisons, pricing tables, or inventory management.
+Automatically generate WooCommerce tables for products.
+Replace a traditional WooCommerce grid with a data table layout to cater to detailed shoppers.

 -   Features: Pricing table options and automatic data updates.
+The data in your product table is synced with your WooCommerce store, ensuring accuracy as you update your inventory or pricing.

 ### 5. Bloggers and Content Creators